corpbob/haproxy-setup-ansible/README.md

 # This is a simple setup for a Highly Available HAProxy

-## The setup needs 2 VMs.
+## The setup

+We need 2 VMs.
 Each VM has 2-network interfaces.
 One interface is the public interface and the other is a private interface.

 For this demo, we have the following